Gloria-M/multimodal-MER-dataset/README.md

   discard non-english words, using <a href="http://pyenchant.github.io/pyenchant/">pyenchant</a>
   </li>
   <li>
-  keep the non-english words that appear in the slangs lexicon <a href="https://arxiv.org/abs/1608.05129>SlangSD</a>
+  keep the non-english words that appear in the slangs lexicon <a href="https://arxiv.org/abs/1608.05129">[Wu et al., 2016]</a>
   </li>
 </ul>